BenFrankel/hgf/README.md

 - **Separate major concerns** - behavior, layout, appearance
 - **Manage structural complexity** - by combining basic components

-This book documents hgf version 0.1.1, pre-alpha.
+hgf is currently version 0.1.1, pre-alpha.
 Anything could change, but any change will be made in accordance with the design principles above.

 ## Using hgf